 Cognistat Five is a shortened version of the full length test designed to allow busy primary care physicians and other health-care professionals to rapidly screen for Delirium, Mild Cognitive Impairment (MCI) and Dementia – this version of the test takes approximately five minutes to administer.

-Developed by Ralph J. Kiernan PhD, Jonathan Mueller MD and J. William Langston MD, Cognistat has been in use for over thirty years in a wide range of fields: Elder Care, Mild Cognitive Impairment, Dementia, Alzheimer’s, Stroke, Rehabilitation, Substance Abuse and Trauma.
+Developed by Ralph J. Kiernan PhD, Jonathan Mueller MD and J. William Langston MD, Cognistat has been in use for over thirty years in a wide range of fields: Elder Care, Delirium, Mild Cognitive Impairment, Dementia, Alzheimer’s, Stroke, Rehabilitation, Substance Abuse and Trauma.

 Cognistat’s development was based on the principle that cognitive functions are discrete and need to be assessed independently using specific tasks.
-Ten separate sub-tests assess the major domains of cognitive functioning: orientation, attention, language, spatial skills, memory, calculations and reasoning.
+Ten separate sub-tests assess the major domains of cognitive functioning: orientation, attention, language, spatial skills, memory, constructions and reasoning.
 The results are displayed as a graphic profile of the patient’s cognitive strengths and weaknesses.

 Cognistat Five measures orientation, memory and constructions and uses these values, along with the patient’s age and level of education, to provide the MCI Index, which is a risk assessment algorithm for MCI and dementia.